 One of Fully Rad Adventure's goals is to get more people outside and into adventure racing.
-What follows is a guide for racers thinking of taking the step up to adventure racing.
+What follows is a guide for anyone thinking of trying adventure racing.
 To get an idea of what it is like to prepare for your first adventure race, it is more appropriate to think of it as a journey rather than a race or sporting event.
 You will need to plan every element from what gear and food to carry, to individual roles, who will lead, who will navigate and how you will make decisions.
 The biggest challenge is finding a team, surviving the training and getting to the start line.

-What follows is a bit of a summary of the key areas you need to consider when preparing for a race such as Wildside.
+What follows is a bit of a summary of the key areas you need to consider when preparing for a race such as WILDSIDE, but they equally apply to any adventure race.
 This is not a science, however, and the experience will be different for everyone.
 Use this only as a guide to create your own experiences and successful adventure racing formula.
 Like all outdoor pursuits adventure racing is an ongoing learning process, experienced racers will often talk of the lessons they learn each race.

 Selecting a Team

-Once you have decided that you want to do Wildside, one of the first and most critical things to do is get together with the right team.
+Once you have decided that you want to do WILDSIDE, one of the first and most critical things to do is get together with the right team.
+In WILDSIDE you can have a team of two or a team of four.
 You will be spending significant time with your teammates in highly stressful situations, both during the race and in long hours of training.
 Make sure you all have the same goals, similar physical ability and similar levels of commitment to the event.
 A mismatch in any of these opens the door for frustration for both sides.
 It is also a good idea to look for a good balance of personalities as well, although this is not critical.
 Most importantly, make sure you all get along and can enjoy each other's company as you will be spending a fair bit of time together.
-Remember this style of racing is a team sport and you can only cross the finish line together.
+Remember adventure racing is a team sport, you need to stay together as a team and you cross the finish line together.
 There will be times when you will need to help your teammates out and times when you will need help.
-Failure in team make up has ended many racers dreams so paying a lot of attention to this early will pay dividends come later in the race.
+Failure in team make up has ended many racers dreams so paying a lot of attention to this early will return dividends come later in the race.